Middletown WORKS

 Please click here to learn more.

-Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
+Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, we wholeheartedly thank you.
 We couldn't accomplish our goals without the help of supporters like you.

 A Simple Hello Could Lead to a Million Things